bshyong/titan-web/TESTING.md

 })
 ```

 Notice that we're using `callback` directly &mdash; by using the mocked `register` callback, we can bypass the action creator (and test it separately).
-We simply pass `callback` an object containing all of the properties that an action might contain so that a store has the expected state.
+We simply pass `callback` an object containing all of the properties that an action contains so that the store has the expected state.

-Then, in the `it` block, we call the method we're testing (in this case, `getAttachemnt()`) with any necessary parameters (`commentId`).
+Then, in the `it` block, we call the method we're testing (in this case, `getAttachment()`) with any necessary parameters (`commentId`).
 We know that `AttachmentStore.getAttachment()` returns an object, so we simply make sure that its properties match the properties that we passed in `callback`.

 ```shell
 [user]$ jest app/stores/__tests__/attachment_store-test.js